lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Clarifying Goals and Questions:
 - Main Goal: secure online voting
+- Main Questions:
-- Main Question: Is secure online voting possible?
+#### 1. Is secure online voting possible in principle?
+#### 2. Is reliable online vote result publishing possible in principle?
+#### 3. Can election processes and election results publishing be feasibly, sustainably, pragmatically realistically be implemented given real world limitations on resources?

 To help clarify goals and questions, below are two lists of questions: a list of questions that we are attempting to answer or resolve with this project and a list of questions that we are NOT attempting to answer or resolve with this project.
 This clarification should help so that questions we are not asking do not get confused and mixed together with questions that we are asking.